tstillwell/catalog_web_app_flask/README.md

 **Create and store a simple online catalog of items**

-Hosts a digital item catalog web application.
+A digital item catalog web application.

-Allows users to browse the catalog of items and show items in each category.
+Allow users to browse a catalog of items and show items contained in distinct categories.

-Allows logged in users to add items to a catalog, assign a photo and category to each item as well as update/edit/delete items they previously added.
+Lets logged in users add items to the catalog, assign a photo and category to each item as well as update/edit/delete items they previously added.

-Because the app runs on the Flask web framework and uses SQL Alchemy it can be easily configured to run in many server and database environments.
+---

-The app authorization and authentication is provided using **OAUTH2** and is set up to use secure **Google and Microsoft OAUTH2 login**.
+Runs on the Flask web framework and uses SQL Alchemy so it can be easily configured to run in many server and database environments.

-In order to create, update, or delete items from the catalog, users can login using either Google or Microsoft/Azure AD accounts.
+The app authorization and authentication is provided using **OAUTH2** and is setup to use secure **Google**  and **Microsoft** account login via OAUTH2.

 ## Setup